no. 822/2022

 The Doctoral Council discusses applications and their processing.
 The Doctoral Council appoints the main supervisor and others in a doctoral committee, external reviewers to conduct the formal assessment undertaken halfway through the programme, and opponents at a doctoral thesis defence, having consulted with the main supervisor, the School and the Faculty.
 In the Doctoral Council, voting is decided by a majority where the chairman has a casting vote in the event of a tie.
 The Doctoral Council provides the University Council, with an opinion on the competence of Schools and their subdisciplines to offer doctoral studies.

-The Centre for Doctoral Studies and Research Administration at the University of Akureyri, hereafter Centre for Doctoral Studies, is under the Rector´s Office and deals with matters related to doctoral studies and research administration at the University.
+The Centre for Doctoral Studies and Research Administration at the University of Akureyri, hereafter Centre for Doctoral Studies, reports to the [Rector]1 and deals with matters related to doctoral studies and research administration at the University.
 The Centre for Doctoral Studies manages data and provides information about doctoral studies, issuing an electronic handbook which contains all necessary information for doctoral students and supervisors, which the Centre reviews regularly.
 The Centre for Doctoral Studies furthermore prepares proposals for the Doctoral Council regarding registering new doctoral students and appointment of the main supervisor and others in the doctoral committee, and for external reviewers who take part in the formal assessment undertaken halfway through the programme and for opponents in the doctoral defence.

 Entry requirements are a master’s degree, awarded as first class, or equivalent final examination from second higher education cycle in the academic field on which the doctoral studies will be based or in a related field.